gemc/home/assets/assets.md

 The `-pvvtk` path has no extension; pygemc appends `.vtksz` automatically.
 The vtksz stem matches the basename in the `vtksz:` field in `_data/examples.yml`.

+When an example sets `pyvista-fast: true` the script appends `--pyvista-fast`, forcing the fast rendering path that is well suited to large systems such as `ec`; `pyvista-fast: false` appends `--no-pyvista-fast` instead.

 ### Per-example reference

 | Example | category | script | vtksz stem |